CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

     1. The user submits all its files and ignores the returned ingestion IDs
         * API: **/api/v4/ingest/**
-    2. The user then monitors the UI alerting perspective for newly created alers
+    2. The user then monitors the UI alerting perspective for newly created alerts
         * UI: **/alerts**

     This is how this works in the backend: